-Applicants who submit no evidence, incorrect documentation or unsatisfactory evidence will be asked to resubmit either an FACD 5.2 or an Alternative Certificate within 72 hours of being notified of the error by the recruiter.
+Applicants who submit no evidence, incorrect documentation or unsatisfactory evidence will be asked to resubmit either an FPCC, an FACD 5.2 or Certificate of Readiness to Enter Specialty Training within 3 days (72 hours) of being notified of the error by the recruiter.

-Do I have to demonstrate all the outcomes?
+Do I have to demonstrate all the professional capabilities?

 Yes.
-Applicants must be rated as Demonstrated to F2 level for each and every outcome listed on the certificate.
-If you cannot demonstrate that you have achieved all the competences in one post, you may submit additional Alternative Certificates to demonstrate the full set of competences.
-If you cannot demonstrate each and every outcome, you will not be eligible for specialty training at CT1/ST1 level.
+Applicants must be signed off as competent for each and every professional capability listed on the certificate.
+If you cannot demonstrate that you have achieved all of these in one post, you may submit multiple certificates to demonstrate the full set.
+If you cannot demonstrate each and every professional capability, you will not be eligible for specialty training at CT1/ST1 level.
 There are no exceptions to this rule.

-What do I do if my consultant has not witnessed me demonstrating all the outcomes?
+What do I do if my consultant has not witnessed me demonstrating all the professional capabilities?

-On the certificate the signatory will be asked to sign a declaration that they have observed demonstration of all the outcomes or that they have received alternative evidence of demonstration where they have not directly observed the demonstration.
+On the certificate the signatory will be asked to sign a declaration that they have observed demonstration of all the professional capabilities or that they have received alternative evidence of demonstration where they have not personally observed them.
 The source of the alternative evidence should be listed on the certificate.

-This means that although the signatory has to have worked with you for 3 continuous months, the evidence on which they are relying does not have to come from a post of that length, and the signatory does not have to have personally witnessed you demonstrating all of the outcomes.
+This means that although the signatory has to have worked with you for 3 continuous months, the evidence on which they are relying does not have to come from a post of that length, and the signatory does not have to have personally witnessed you demonstrating all of the professional capabilities.